About 550,000 Pontiac G6s in U.S. probed for bad brake lights

-DETROIT Safety regulators are investigating an estimated 550,000 Pontiac G6 cars because the brake lights may malfunction, raising the chances of an accident.
+DETROIT Feb 13 U.S. safety regulators are investigating an estimated 550,000 Pontiac G6 cars because the brake lights may malfunction, raising the chances of an accident.

 The National Highway Traffic Safety Administration said it had received 212 consumer complaints alleging the brake lights do not operate properly on model-year 2005 through 2009 G6s, echoing similar complaints that led to a recall several years ago.
 The NHTSA has opened the investigation only into cars from model years 2005 through 2008, however.